Burnupia crassistriata

-Burnupia crassistriata is a species of small freshwater snail or limpet, an aquatic gastropod mollusk which was traditionally placed in the family Planorbidae, the ram's horn snails and their allies.
+Burnupia crassistriata is a species of small freshwater snail or limpet, an aquatic gastropod mollusk which was formerly placed in the family Planorbidae, the ram's horn snails and their allies.
+It is now classified in the family Burnupiidae.

 It was previously listed as a vulnerable species in the IUCN Red List of Threatened Species (2004).

 Distribution

 This species of freshwater limpet is endemic to Kenya.
 Its natural habitat is rivers.
 It is threatened by habitat loss.